Dr . Stacy L. Smith | Marc Choueiti | Dr. Katherine Pieper

 Okay, so that wasn’t “in-short” but WOW!!!

-Just look at the looking some at the major advancements we have witnessed in this past year alone gives reason for optimism.
+Just looking at some of the major advancements we have witnessed in this past year alone gives reason for optimism.

 - Peter Ramsey winning numerous awards and the 1st to win an Oscar for directing in his industry, record-breaking, record-breaking 375.5 million box office, animation “Spider–Man: Into The Spider–Verse”.